bhagirathbhard/RedDefineBot/README.md

 # RedDefineBot
 RedDefineBot is a Service bot for Reddit that defines words from Urban Dictionary only when called for. v0.1

+RedDefineBot follows etiquettes defined by the reddit community on /r/botettiqutte

+RedDefineBot is not an auto replying, spamming bot.
+It only works when it is called for and is a service bot that can be invoked only in welcoming subreddits of the community.
 _______

 ### Before running any bots